faceyspacey/redux-first-router/README.md

 Does this work with React Native?
 > Yes, just like server side rendering, you can use the `history` package's `createMemoryHistory()` function.
 It's perfect for React Native's `Linking` API and push notifications in general.
-In fact, if you built your React Native app already and are just starting to deal with deep-linking and push notifications, **Redux First Router** is perfectly suited to be tacked on in final stages with very few changes.
+In fact, if you built your React Native app already and are just starting to deal with deep-linking and push notifications, **Redux-First Router** is perfectly suited to be tacked on in final stages with very few changes.
 We also have first-class support for [**React Navigation**](./docs/react-navigation), which really is the crown jewel here and where we do most our work these days.
 It does some amazing things.
 [Check it out!](./docs/react-navigation)

-Ok, but there's gotta be a catch--what changes should I expect to make if I start using **Redux First Router**?
+Ok, but there's gotta be a catch--what changes should I expect to make if I start using **Redux-First Router**?
 > Primarily it will force you to consolidate the actions you use in your reducers.
 Whereas before you might have had several actions to trigger the same state, you will now centralize on a smaller number of actions that each correspond to a specific URL path.
 Your actions will become more "page-like", i.e. geared towards triggering page/URL transitions.